Blosc/bcolz/README.rst

 spend most of its time waiting for data, and having data compressed in memory can reduce the stress of the memory subsystem.

-In other words, the ultimate goal for carray is not only reducing the memory needs of large arrays, but also making carray operations to go faster than using a traditional ndarray object from NumPy.
-That is already the case for some special cases now, but will happen more generally in a short future, when carray will be able to take advantage of newer CPUs integrating more cores and wider vector units.
+In other words, the ultimate goal for bcolz is not only reducing the memory needs of large arrays, but also making bcolz operations to go faster than using a traditional ndarray object from NumPy.
+That is already the case for some special cases now, but will happen more generally in a short future, when bcolz will be able to take advantage of newer CPUs integrating more cores and wider vector units.

 Requisites
 ----------

 - Python >= 2.6
-- NumPy >= 1.5
+- NumPy >= 1.7
-- Cython >= 0.16
+- Cython >= 0.20

 Building
 --------